| | |

 These homemade sausage breakfast bowls begin with a base of Obrien hashbrowns.
 You can cook them however you prefer to.
 I don’t like doing them stove top because I’m already at the stove for the sausage and eggs.
 Now, I prefer to cook them in my air fryer or in the oven.
 I have included how to do this in the recipe.

-At this point you are going to assemble the bowls.
-You can eat them immediately, or you can place them in freezer safe containers and refrigerate or freeze.
+Once you assemble these easy breakfast bowls, you can eat them immediately.
+Or you can place them in freezer safe containers and refrigerate or freeze for breakfast for later.

 • OLIVE OIL